Shi Zhengli: 2021

 In June 2021 the New York Times noted that her research on coronaviruses at WIV had put her at the center of a heated controversy regarding the pandemic.
 Shi argued to the Times that her genetic engineering experiments differed from gain-of-function work because she did not set out to make viruses more dangerous, but instead to see if she could modify them to be able to jump host species (such as from bats to humans).
 On 31 July, Science Magazine published an interview with Shi in which she commented "to date, there is zero infection of all staff and students in our institute."
-Asked by Science why the WIV conducts coronavirus experiments in stringent BSL-4 labs when most other scientists work with coronaviruses under less stringent BSL-2 or BSL-3 conditions, Shi explained that her group also used BSL-2 and BSL-3 laboratories for their coronavirus research, but that they had begun to use BSL-4 laboratories per government regulations after the pandemic.
+Asked by Science about safety precautions, Shi admitted that prior to the pandemic, coronavirus research at WIV was conducted using only the relatively lax BSL-2 and BSL-3 precautions, not the more restrictive BSL-4 which is appropriate for deadly airborne pathogens.

 Shi, Peter Daszak, and Linfa Wang are three scientists featured in a 2025 documentary by Swiss filmmaker Christian Frei called Blame.
 The film focuses on how misinformation and conspiracy theories spread about the COVID-19 pandemic.